Polish energy policy protests reflect power struggle | DW | 14.06.2021

 In February, the government unveiled a plan to reduce coal's share in the power mix to 56% by 2030 through the use of offshore and onshore wind and solar energy, down from 69.7% in 2020, in part via construction of six nuclear power units.

-On April 22, after seven months of negotiations, the government and unions agreed on a social contract for the coal sector up to 2049.
+On April 22, after seven months of negotiations, the government and unions agreed on a social contract for the coal sector through 2049.
 But unions wanted precise dates for mine closures and the exact amount of support for mining in 2021-2049 to be regulated by law.

 The EU's Just Transition Fund is a €17.5 ($19 billion) chunk of the EU budget and COVID-19 recovery fund allocated to help regions reduce fossil fuel industries and replace them with green enterprises.
 Poland employs over half of Europe's coal industry workforce and is thus in line for the biggest share of the fund.

-Environmental law group ClientEarth says the deal is unlikely to get the European Commission's approval due to state aid compliance issues.
+According to the environmental law group ClientEarth, the deal is unlikely to get the European Commission's because of issues with compliance to receive state aid.

-The EU plans to cut its carbon emissions by 2030 to 55% below the 1990 level, which will be hard to hit without Poland on board.
+The EU plans to cut its carbon emissions to 55% below the 1990 level by 2030, which will be hard to hit without Poland on board.
 The target would require shutting down all coal-fired power plants in Europe by 2030, far earlier than Poland's desire to keep some coal plants operational until 2049.

 At the end of May, the top EU court ordered Poland to immediately suspend mining in the Turow lignite opencast mine, the source of 7% of Poland's electricity.

-Meanwhile, on June 8, the owner of Europe's biggest coal complex Belchatow, PGE, said operations would end at the plant in 2036, although a nearby mine is to operate for two years longer.
-PGE said it will allocate 5 billion zlotys (€1.15 billion; $1.3 billion) for the transformation of the local region, but this would be implemented only on condition the Just Transition Fund agreed.
+On June 8, PGE — the owner of Europe's biggest coal complex, Belchatow announced that operations would end at the plant in 2036, although a nearby mine is to operate for two years longer.
+PGE said it will allocate 5 billion zlotys (€1.15 billion/$1.3 billion) for the transformation of the local region, but this would be implemented only on condition the Just Transition Fund agreed.

 "Poland has a totally different starting point of the transformation than any other EU countries, mostly due to dependence of the domestic economy on coal and not having a nuclear power plant," Dominik Brodacki, an energy analyst at Warsaw-based think tank Polityka Insight, told DW.